jakefrancis/sortle/README.md

 Enter Known (Green) Letters in to the above boxes.

-Tap the keyboard keys below and match the keyboard displayed on your game of Wordle
+Tap the keyboard keys below and match the keyboard displayed on your game of Wordle.

 Hit find to retrieve of potenial words.